 This is quite long (25 minutes), but I wanted to show it as ridden, including delays due to traffic lights.
 These can be quite annoying and some of the waits are quite long, but in fact, of the 13.5 minutes it took me to get from Portland Street to Fallowfield, only 3 minutes was spent waiting at traffic lights.

-In my opinion, this is pretty good, and is a massive step forward compared to what is in most of our roads and streets, though I do have some reservations.
+In my opinion, this is a massive step forward compared to what is in most of our roads and streets, though I do have some reservations.
 After writing, I realize that the rest of this article seems quite negative, so it’s worth stressing that I do think the infrastructure here is a vast improvement on anything else I have seen in this country, probably with the exception of London.

 With the small number of cyclists I encountered, the width is OK; there is just enough space for overtaking if the cyclist in front rides close to the kerb.
 I was only delayed very briefly by congestion under these conditions: